Alisson-Ribeiro/Git/README.md

 ### Sharing of tags is similar to branches.
 By default, 'git push' does not send tags to remote.
 Tags demand a explicit 'git push' ---> example: 'git push origin v1.0'

 ## Stash
-### store your code for later use (it's not a commit).
+### Store your code for later use (it's not a commit).
 Archives (or stashes) changes you made to the working copy, so you can work anywhere else, and then return to the stashed point.
 Hint: never commit a not working patch!
 Stash it instead!
 Attention: 'git stash' command does not stashes changes made to untracked and ignored files.

 * git stash ---> stashes changes for later use
 ### Obs: Stashes are local to your repository, stashes are not sent to remote when pushing (git push)